The Miranda Standard Environment

 returns the pathname of your home directory.
 [If you want to see what

-else is in your UNIX environment, say printenv
+else is in your UNIX environment, say printenv as a UNIX command.]

 > getenv :: [char]->[char] ||defined internally

-applied to a non empty list, returns its first element.
+hd applied to a non empty list, returns its first element.
 It is an

 error to apply hd\' to the empty list, \[\].
-See also
+See alsotl`.

 > hd :: [*]->*